It took me twelve years to figure out...

 "Look", the customer said after exchanging pleasantries.
 “My daughter and granddaughter visit frequently.
 They are unable to sleep or really do anything in the basement suite that I have all set up for them because the windows are so drafty.
 Its freezing!
 The space is a waste.
 I want you to run your fan test and I want to see where I can seal up my windows.", she demanded.

 But wait, she was convinced her windows were the source of the problem.
-Was the 10% thing I had learned not true?
+Was she assuming this or did she actually feel air in those areas.

 The test works by using a large industrial size fan to pull air out of the house at the front door.
 For every bit of air that leaves - new replacement air instantaneously rushes into the house through any crack, hole, crevice, etc.